gardener/gardener/docs/extensions/logging-and-monitoring.md

 * `scrape_config`: This field contains Prometheus scrape configuration for the component(s) and metrics that shall be scraped.
 * `alerting_rules`: This field contains Alertmanager rules for alerts that shall be raised.
-* `dashboard_operators`: This field contains a Plutono dashboard in JSON.
+* (DEPRECATED) `dashboard_operators`: This field contains a Plutono dashboard in JSON.
 Note that the former field name was kept for backwards compatibility but the dashboard is going to be shown both for Gardener operators and for shoot owners because the monitoring stack no longer distinguishes the two roles.
-* `dashboard_users`: This field contains a Plutono dashboard in JSON.
+* (DEPRECATED) `dashboard_users`: This field contains a Plutono dashboard in JSON.
 Note that the former field name was kept for backwards compatibility but the dashboard is going to be shown both for Gardener operators and for shoot owners because the monitoring stack no longer distinguishes the two roles.

+> [!CAUTION]
+> Providing Plutono dashboards this way is deprecated and will be removed in a future release.
+Consult [this section](#plutono-dashboards) for information about how to provide the dashboards.

 **Example:** A `ControlPlane` controller deploying a `cloud-controller-manager` into the shoot namespace wants to integrate monitoring configuration for scraping metrics, alerting rules, dashboards, and logging configuration for exposing logs to the end users.